We offer several conflict resolution services that includes conflict resolution, conflict coaching, mediation and restorative justice circles.

 - If after the meeting the student is dissatisfied with the outcome, the following steps are to be followed:

 - A grievance is to be submitted in writing to the Dean of Students Office by completing the Request for Formal Review of a Student Grievance form.
-Here is the printable form and to type out the form go here.

 - When a student submits a grievance, the person must provide their name, contact information, and attach any related documents.